 I love enabling people through technology.
 I’m driven by a desire to make sense of users and more importantly, to empower users by anticipating their needs and supporting their goals.

 Community-building is something that’s very important to me.
-Outside of the office, I advocate for marginalized communities as a co-organizer of TechInColour, a community hub for people of colour in tech, serve on the boards of two anti-poverty sister non-profits – Megaphone Magazine and Hope in Shadows, and I’ve volunteered my Korean language skills for a local queer film festival.
+Outside of the office, I’ve advocated for marginalized communities as a co-founder/organizer of TechInColour, a community hub for underrepresented people of colour in tech, served on the boards of two anti-poverty sister non-profits – Megaphone Magazine and Hope in Shadows, and I’ve volunteered my Korean language skills for a local queer film festival.